ShuZik/MakeFile/README.md

-# Welcome to the ShuZik MakeFile v2.1!
+# Welcome to the MakeFile v2.1!
-## Its purpose is to simplify the installation for smooth and effortless start.
+Its purpose is to simplify the installation for smooth and effortless start.
-## To execute this script, kindly adhere to the following instructions:
+To execute this script, kindly adhere to the following instructions:

-#### 1) Open the terminal and run the installation command: make -f Makefile install
+1) Open the terminal and run the installation command: **make -f Makefile install**
-#### 2) Open the terminal and run the updating command: make -f Makefile update
+2) Open the terminal and run the updating command: **make -f Makefile update**

 Sit back, relax, and enjoy the seamless experience!